nmenant/ci-cd-env-setup/docs/class1/module2/lab1.rst

 You can go to your BIG-IP tab, to see if a new application service has been deployed:

 * Select the partition *tenanta-dev*
-* check the virtual server and its status.
-The name of the VS will be the name of the application to which we appended the branch name
+* check the virtual server and its description.
+The description of the VS will be the name of the application to which we appended the branch name

 .. image:: ../../_static/class1/module2/img022.png
     :align: center